LICENSED VETERINARY TECHNICIAN (LVT)

 How to Apply for a License

-Apply by clicking on the link below for the self-service protal link below you will need to create an account and begin the application for licensure.
-Please complete the online application and upload ALL of the required supporting documentation.
+Apply by clicking here: SELF-SERVICE LICENSING PORTAL LINK to create an account, register and begin the application for licensure.
+Complete the online application and upload, or request your issuing entity to send to us, ALL of the required supporting documentation requested in the application.

 If you have any questions regarding exams, applications, or licensing please contact the Licensing Department at 512-305-7555 or email licensing@veterinary.texas.gov.